bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 - `staleWhileRevalidate`: If set to `true`, stale features will be returned while refetching features in the background.
 - `expireTimeMs`: If set, features will be cached between page loads for this duration (in milliseconds).
 - `staleTimeMs`: Maximum time (in milliseconds) that stale features will be returned if `staleWhileRevalidate` is true and new features cannot be fetched.
-- `offline`: Provide this option when testing or in local development environments to avoid contacting Bucket servers.
+- `offline`: Provide this option when testing or in local development environments to avoid contacting Reflag servers.
-- `loadingComponent` lets you specify an React component to be rendered instead of the children while the Bucket provider is initializing.
+- `loadingComponent` lets you specify an React component to be rendered instead of the children while the Reflag provider is initializing.
 If you want more control over loading screens, `useFeature()` returns `isLoading` which you can use to customize the loading experience:

   ```tsx
   function LoadingBucket({ children }) {